davpapp/ExercisesInC/reflections/reflection1.md

 One unexpected thing that was not originally amongst my sprint goal was to become more efficient at pair-programming and using Git.
 I already knew the basics, but my teammates had tons of prior experience with more formal development tools such as lint, makefiles, and more.
 I absorbed much of this and am confident that this will aid me in a more official programming environment.
 Overall, I think the sprint was very successful and if I have any concerns, it’s regarding the algorithms and math group theory behind solving a Rubik’s cube optimally.

-### Exam Question
-Give an example of when you might use a pointer to a pointer in C?
-What about a pointer to a pointer to a pointer?

-### Exam Question Solution
-Source: Head First C

-A matrix or 2 dimensional array is represented with a pointer to a pointer.
-For example, in a real world setting, the if we take a library of books, the first pointer might represent the location of a shelf of Young Adult books.
-Then a pointer to a pointer would represent the locations of all the shelves in the library.

-Similarly, a pointer to a pointer to a pointer represents a 3 dimensional array.
-We can use this to represent a Rubik’s cube, or to continue our earlier analogy, to represent a collection of libraries.

 ### Reading Questions